timothystone/nexus-artifact-usage-plugin/README.md

 This nexus plugin allows the user to get the list of artifacts depending on a given artifact; some people call this backward dependencies.

 ## How to build :
-Simply clone this repo and run mvn clean install
+Simply clone this repo and run the Maven wrapper script.
+It will download the version of maven enforced by the project.

+`./mvnw clean install`

 ## How to install :
-Unzip the archive in target named artifact-usage-plugin-0.10.0-SNAPSHOT-bundle.zip to NEXUSHOME/nexus/WEB-INF/plugin-repository and restart nexus.
+Unzip the archive in `target` named `artifact-usage-plugin-2.14.5-SNAPSHOT-bundle.zip` to `NEXUSHOME/nexus/WEB-INF/plugin-repository` and restart Nexus.

 Or simply download the [latest release](https://github.com/saleemshafi/nexus-artifact-usage-plugin/releases)